Hubert Renfro Knickerbocker

 Hubert Renfro Knickerbocker (January 31, 1898 – July 12, 1949) was an American journalist and author; winner of the 1931 Pulitzer Prize for Correspondence for his series of articles on the practical operation of the Five Year Plan in the Soviet Union.

 He was nicknamed "Red" from the color of his hair.

+He was one of the 13 journalists killed in the India KLM Lockheed L-749 air disaster.

 Early life

 Knickerbocker was born in Yoakum, Texas, to Rev. Hubert Delancey Knickerbocker and Julia Catherine Knickerbocker (née Opdenweyer).
 He attended Southwestern University before serving in the army for a few months as a telegraph operator.
 In 1919, he moved to Columbia University to pursue medicine, but his financial constraints allowed him only to study journalism.
 He completed the program in 1921.

 Education

 Knickerbocker graduated from the Southwestern University in Texas and then studied journalism at Columbia University.